Senior Lecturer in Epidemiology

 I currently work with the African Meningococcal Carriage Consortium (MenAfriCar), a global research effort to study how meningococcal meningitis is spread in Africa, and to document the impact of a new meningitis vaccine (MenAfriVac) on reducing transmission.
 Our recent study in Chad has shown that MenAfriVac has had a dramatic impact on disease and carriage in a region experiencing a group A epidemic.

-I co-supervise 2 PhD students at the University of Bristol:
+I have supervised 4 PhD students to successful completion at the University of Bristol.

 Christensen H, Trotter CL, Hickman M, Edmunds WJ.
 Re-evaluating the cost-effectiveness of universal ‘MenB’ (Bexsero) vaccination in England: a modelling study.
 BMJ 2014 Published online 10/10/2014